giovanibs/learning/README.md

-# learning
+# Learning stuff
-Learning content (courses, tutorials, challenges, etc.)
+This is just a repository to save learning content (courses, tutorials, challenges, etc.).
+**Nothing really special to see around here.**